Since each town crier’s clothing is unique the word ‘uniform’ might not be appropriate, so I will talk about the town crier’s livery.

 A scroll is a key component in the town crier’s livery.

-Although buckled shoes are what most town criers wear, I prefer to pull on a pair of reproduction 18th century Hessian Boots.
+In winter I pull on a pair of reproduction 18th century Hessian Boots.
 I think they look terrific and certainly feel great.